raj4390/SENTINEL-TriageTools/GAMBIT/GAMBIT_Injury_Criteria_README.md

 - **$$\( G \leq 1 \)$$**: Indicates no "unacceptable" injury; $$\( G > 1 \)$$ suggests injury.

 The simplified form uses $$\( a_c = 250 \, G \)$$ and $$\( \alpha_c = 10,000 \, rad/s^2 \)$$ as critical thresholds, derived from limited data and consistent with helmet evaluation standards.
+The Python code for GAMBIT employs a linear weighting approach.
 ---

 ## Background